The links below take you to sections within this document

 which means after 7 days move the data to DSMERLOG.PRU.
 The schedlog retention syntax is the same.
 You can select how many days you want to keep your logs for.
 You can also add a QUIET parameter in your DMS.OPT file, which will suppress most of the messages, but this is not recommended as you lose most of your audit trail.

-A further pair of parameters were introduced With the 5.3 baclient,
+A further pair of useful parameters are:

 This parameters cause the logs to wrap, so when they reach the end of the file, they start to overwrite the data at the beginning.
 The end of the current data is indicated by an 'END OF DATA' record.
 The nn value is the maximum size of the log in megabytes, with a range from 0 to 2047.
 0 is the default and means do not wrap the log.